-Those that are facing homelessness are risking their safety every day.
-Some of the biggest threats to their safety are extreme temperatures, inclement weather, theft, legal issues, and more recently, the spread of COVID-19.
+People who are experiencing homelessness face many risks to their safety every day.
+Some of the biggest threats to their safety are extreme temperatures, inclement weather, theft, legal issues, and the spread of illness.
 Homelessness can often contribute to increased mental health challenges, many of which often go unaddressed.
 Examples of mental health challenges that homeless populations might frequently experience include PTSD, substance use disorder, depression, anxiety, bipolar disorder, and others.
-These affective disorders can make daily life challenging, especially when it comes to maintaining personal relationships, finding or maintaining employment, managing finances, and living in stable housing.
+These affective disorders can make daily life challenging, especially when it comes to maintaining personal relationships, finding or maintaining employment, managing finances, and finding or living in stable housing.

 Homelessness is not an issue one can battle alone.
 Here are just a few ways you can help your community: